SkillGym activates the receptors that accelerate the excitement of our limbic system.

 Learn more about the theories supporting our SkillGym Digital Role Play training model.

-Skillgym must be similar to a conversation with a real person or, as we say, it has to be Authentic.
-To ensure that the behavior of our characters corresponds to a real person’s attitude and reactions we shape all the nuances of their approach, to make them recognizable through the most well-known psychometric models.
+SkillGym must be similar to a conversation with a real person or, as we say, it has to be authentic.
+It must ensure that the behavior of our characters corresponds to a real person’s attitude and reactions.
+We shape all the nuances of their approach, to make them recognizable through the most well-known psychometric models.

 Learn more about the way we shape the characters’ profiles in our SkillGym Digital Role Plays.

-It’s within the situation that things, gestures, words and attitudes gain meaning.
-We refer to the situational leadership theory when developing our plots, by which there is no single “best” style of communication.
+Situation determine how things, gestures, words and attitudes gain meaning.
+We refer to the situational leadership theory when developing our plots, where there is no single “best” style of communication.
 Effective communication is task-relevant, and successful leaders adapt their style to the context.

 Learn more about the way we deal with leadership styles in SkillGym Digital Role Plays.